signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 ## The "Endpoint" DI roots

+### Some background
 The notion of "IEndpointService singleton" doesn't currently exist (may 2323)...
-I've always considered "Endpoint services" to necessarily be scoped dependencies.
+I've always considered "Endpoint services" (formerly called "Front services") to necessarily be scoped dependencies.
 That was a mistake (an overlook).
 One of the first idea was to hook the service resolution with a configurable scoped service:

 ```csharp